ryan-mcclue/unsw/comp3331/wk8/lab/lab.md

 *Explain the mechanisms of TCP which contribute to this behaviour.*

-TCP flow control ensures that ...
+Part of TCP congestion control is to provide fair sharing of bandwith between concurrent flows

 *Argue about whether you consider this behaviour to be fair or unfair.*

-It's fair working under the directive that all connections are equal.
+It's fair working under the assumption that all connections have similar RTT.
+If one connection has a very high RTT, then its window size will change disproportionally to concurrent flows, meaning it will get less than a even share of bandwidth.
+In this sense, it's not fair.

 ## 3. TCP competing with UDP
-1.
-*How do you expect the TCP flow and the UDP flow to behave if the capacity of the link is 5 Mbps?*
+1. *How do you expect the TCP flow and the UDP flow to behave if the capacity of the link is 5 Mbps?*

 UDP flow throughput will be much higher than TCP flow

-2.
-*Why does one flow achieve higher throughput than the other?*
+2. *Why does one flow achieve higher throughput than the other?*

 ![](q6.png)